Sandy Grushow

-Sandy Grushow (born April 3, 1960) is an American media executive and the CEO of Phase 2 Media, and serves on the board of The Weather Company and Grushow also holds an advisory role with the consultancy firm MediaLink.
+Sandy Grushow (born April 3, 1960) is an American businessman, and the CEO of Phase 2 Media, a board member for The Weather Company (parent company of The Weather Channel) and works with MediaLink in the role of senior media advisor.

 He is the former chairman of the Fox Television Entertainment Group and former chief creative officer of MediaLink, a multimedia advisory firm that provides counsel to clients in the marketing, media, entertainment, and technology industries.

 Early life and education

 Grushow was born to a Jewish family on April 3, 1960, in New York City.
 He graduated summa cum laude/Phi Beta Kappa from the University of California at Los Angeles, with a B.A. in communications.